Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 The challenges to Israeli and Palestinian peace activists became even more daunting in early May, when Prime Minister Binyamin Netanyahu's Likud party and the center-right Kadima party headed by Shaul Mofaz agreed to form a new coalition.
 Together, the two parties will now control 120 seats in the 196-member Knesset, assuring Netanyahu a comfortable margin of support for the foreseeable future and depriving the once powerful minority parties of their influence over the budget and other legislation.

 On being elected head of Kadima in March, Mofaz had pledged that "Starting from tomorrow, Israel will have a fighting and relevant opposition."
 Instead, as Netanyahu's deputy prime minister, he is proving to be a loyal ally—especially in his hard-line stand toward the Palestinians.
 The former army chief of staff was minister of defense during the second intifada in 2002, when in March of that year the Arab nations offered Israel a comprehensive peace in return for Israel's withdrawal to its 1967 borders.
 Israel rejected the offer, and within days launched an invasion of the West Bank called, with Orwellian doublespeak, "Operation Defensive Shield."
-(For extensive coverage of the Israeli invasion see the May and June/July 2002 issues of the Washington Report.)
+(For extensive coverage of the Israeli invasion see the May and June/July 2002 issues of the Washington Report on Middle East Affairs,.)

 The operation was anything but defensive.
 The day after Israeli tanks, bulldozers and helicopters stormed into the territory, Serge Schmemann of The New York Times reported in a front page story that the Israelis had created "a landscape of devastation from Bethlehem to Jenin."
 Schmemann described "husks of savaged computers littering ministries in Ramallah, rows of storefronts sheared by passing tanks in Tulkarem, broken pipes gushing precious water, flattened cars in fields of shattered glass and garbage, electricity poles snapped like twigs, tilting walls where homes once stood, gaping holes where rockets pierced office buildings."